(Adds EU detail)

 The European Parliament must also sign off on any agreement reached between May and the other 27 EU leaders.
 If the legislative starts dealing with it in November or even December, it should still be able to complete its elaborate ratification process in time for Brexit day.

-It could hold the final plenary vote during a plenary session due March 11-14, 2019.
-But it will also be increasingly engulfed in campaigning ahead of European elections next May, in which Britain would no longer take place.
+It could hold a final plenary vote during a plenary session set for March 11-14.
+But it would be getting busy then with campaigning ahead of European elections next May - in which Britain would no longer take part.

-EU officials signal a further delay could still be possible if negotiators were really very close to sealing a deal.
-It could be just a few weeks at best as the current EU parliament holds its last plenary session on April 15-18, 2019.
+EU officials have suggested a further delay may still be possible if negotiators are very close to sealing a deal.
+But it would just be a few extra weeks at best, as the current EU parliament holds its last plenary session on April 15-18, 2019.
 That is already beyond the current Brexit date.

 If there is no deal by Jan.
 21, 2019, the British government must make a statement within five days on what the United Kingdom plans to do, according to the European Union (Withdrawal) Act of 2018.